McCart leads Hoosick Falls to Section 2 Class C title – troyrecord - ExBulletin

 “We really wanted this.
 We’ve been looking forward to it all season,” said Emma McCart, Hoosick Falls junior.
 “We knew it was going to be a very difficult game and we had to play our hearts out.”

-McCart scored her first at 4:51 in the first quarter on an assist from Ava Kasulinous.
+McCart scored her first of three goals at 4:51 minutes into the first quarter, on an assist from Ava Kasulinous.

 “It certainly didn’t relieve the pressure,” McCart said of scoring first.
 “We knew they would come back on fire and they wouldn’t give up.”